CardiacModelling/risk-stratification-anti-malarials/README.md

 ## Generating the data

 The simulations in this paper use the [ApPredict](https://chaste.cs.ox.ac.uk/trac/wiki/ApPredict) tool.
-In order to facility reproducability we have published the exact version of the tool used to docker hub.
-In order to generate the data used in the paper, install [docker](http://docker.com/).
-If you are on windows you may have to set docker to use Linux containers.
-After installing docker run the following command:
+In order to facility reproducibility we have published the exact version of the tool used to Docker Hub.
+In order to generate the data used in the paper, install [Docker](http://docker.com/).
+If you are on Windows you may have to set Docker to use Linux containers.
+After installing Docker run the following command:

 - `docker run -it cardiacmodelling/appredict-in-papers:brute_force_0.0.1 /bin/bash`

-The first time you run this, this will download the relevant docker iamge and it will log into a vritual environment where you can run the following commands:
+The first time you run this, this will download the relevant Docker iamge and it will log into a virtual environment where you can run the following commands:

 - `cd apps/ApPredict/`